Richard Butler (general)

-Richard Butler (April 1, 1743 – November 4, 1791) was an officer in the Continental Army during the American Revolutionary War who was later killed while he was fighting Native Americans in the United States in a battle that is known as St. Clair's Defeat.
+Major General Richard Butler (April 1, 1743 – November 4, 1791) was an American army officer who served in the American Revolutionary War and Northwest Indian War.
+He was killed in action during St. Clair's defeat while against fighting the Northwestern Confederacy.

 Family

-Born in St. Bridget's Parish, Dublin, Ireland, Richard Butler was the oldest son of Thomas and Eleanor (Parker) Butler.
-Thomas Butler was an Irish aristocrat who served in the British army.
+Born in St. Bridget's Parish, Dublin, Ireland, Butler was the oldest son of Thomas and Eleanor (Parker) Butler.
+Thomas Butler was an aristocrat who served in the British army.
 He was the brother of Colonel Thomas Butler and Captain Edward Butler.
 All three brothers served in the American Revolution and in the Northwest Indian War against the Western Confederacy of Native American tribes in the Northwest Territories.
 His two other brothers, William and Percival, served in the Revolution but did not see later military service.

 Early life

 In 1748 Butler's father opened a gun shop in Dublin, but that same year the family moved to Lancaster, Pennsylvania, where he learned to make the Pennsylvania long rifles used in the French and Indian War.

 By 1760, the family had moved to the frontier at Carlisle, Pennsylvania, where Thomas and his sons manufactured long rifles and became friends with Daniel Morgan.
 The Butler gun shop still stands in Carlisle.

 By the 1770s, Richard Butler and his brother William were important traders at Fort Pitt in Pennsylvania and in Ohio.
 A street in Pittsburgh, Butler Street, is named for them.